 - Trouble staying asleep

-Either way, your sleeplessness will likely be prompted by a swelling of anxiousness and a feeling like you just can’t relax.
+Either way, your sleeplessness will likely be prompted by swelling anxiousness and a feeling like you just can’t relax.

 Here are the symptoms to keep one eye open for:

 - Poor sleep 3 or more nights in a week for at least 3 months

 - Feeling tired all of the time, even after a night of sleep

 - Experiencing anxiety-inducing dreams

 Here’s the part where we deliver a bit of good news:

 There are things you can do to keep this pandemic and all of its byproducts from intruding in on your sleep.